-How to learn to draw with iPad Pro and Apple Pencil
+How to learn to draw with iPad and Apple Pencil

 Questions?

 Have other questions about your Pencil?
 Want to know something else about drawing on the iPad not covered here?
 Let me know in the comments!
-And be sure to check out our round-up of the best drawing apps for iPad Pro.
+And be sure to check out our round-up of the best drawing apps for iPad.

+Updated April 2018: Added some new drawing suggestions and updated for the sixth-generation iPad.